ChefPlex/security-program-playbooks/compliance-framework-reference.md

 **What it means for TPMs:**

-SOX compliance touches any program that affects:
-- Financial systems or data (ERP, financial reporting, payment systems, billing)
-- Access to financial data (identity management, privileged access)
-- The change management process for financial systems
-- Audit logging for financial system activity
+SOX compliance touches any program that affects financial systems or data (ERP, financial reporting, payment systems, billing), access to financial data (identity management, privileged access), the change management process for financial systems, or audit logging for financial system activity.

 If your program touches any of these areas, engage GRC at intake.
 SOX controls need to be designed in from the start.
-They include:
-- Segregation of duties: no single person should be able to initiate and approve a financial transaction
-- Access reviews: periodic review of who has access to financial systems
-- Change control: financial system changes require documented approval before deployment
-- Audit logs: financial system activity must be logged and retained
+They include segregation of duties, access reviews, change control, and audit log retention.

 The cost of a SOX finding at audit time is high.
 The cost of designing for SOX from the start is much lower.